The Sweyne Park School

 The Sweyne Park School is a coeducational secondary school situated in Rayleigh, Essex, England, with specialised provision for hearing-impaired pupils.
 The school was formed in September 1997 following the amalgamation of Sweyne School and Park School.
-The Headteacher is Katharine Dines who took the position in April 2019, following Andy Hodgkinson.
+The Acting Headteacher is John Edwards, who took the position in September 2025, following Katherine Dines' retirement.

 The school is an 11-18 academy (with a roll of 1,240 pupils), having opened a sixth form in September 2014.
 The sixth form has a maximum roll of 140 students, including 15 external students, who will be admitted in Year 12.

 The school was judged Good by Ofsted in 2025.

 Awards

 The school has achieved a number of awards since it opened.
 The following awards have been awarded or re-accredited since 2010: